 In early 2023, the Preliminary Documentation went through adequacy review and feedback was provided by the Department.
 Such feedback has been incorporated in this document and the relevant supporting attachments.
 To facilitate the safe transportation of Project infrastructure, an access road corridor was included as a part of the Project.
-The access road corridor involves upgrades to approximately 30 km of existing road between the Burnett Highway at Dixalea and Glengowan Road.
+The access road corridor involves upgrades to approximately 30 km of existing road between the Burnett Highway at Dixalea and Glengowan Road a connection point for the access road between the switching station and South Ulam Road.
 Additional surveys were undertaken to determine the ecological values and habitat types associated with the access road corridor.
 Species habitat mapping was applied to the access road corridor following habitat mapping rules that have been developed for the broader Project.
-The additional habitat areas associated with the access road corridor have been incorporated into the total areas for the Study Area , Development Corridor and Disturbance Footprint (refer Section 1.4 for MNES assessment boundaries).
+The additional habitat areas associated with the access road corridor have been incorporated into the total areas for the Study Area, Development Corridor and Disturbance Footprint (refer Section 1.4 for MNES assessment boundaries).
 It was determined by DCCEEW that an additional variation to the Project was required to account for impacts within the access road corridor.
 The variation was submitted to DCCEEW on 9 May 2023 and was approved on 16 May 2023.